 \begin{proof} Again the proof follows from Corollary \ref{cor1} and a corresponding result for $a_{n} (id: \, {H}^{s,r}_{\mix} (\T^d) \to {L}_2 (\T^d))$, see \cite{KSU15,KSU20}. \end{proof}

 Obviously $\lim_{d\to \infty} \, C(d)= e$.
 That makes clear that in the preasymptotic range there is an essential change in the approximation properties.
 The asymptotically optimal rate $n^{-s} \, (\ln n)^{s(d-1)}$ is replaced by ${n}^{-\frac{s}{r\, (1+\log_2(d-1))}}$.
-As larger as $d$, as smaller is the convergence rate.
+The larger $d$, the smaller the convergence rate is.
 In addition there is a tremendous influence of the special norm chosen, i.e., of the parameter $r$.
 If $r\to \infty$, then the rate is getting worse.
 Here is the result in the limiting situation $r= \infty$.